jukent/landsatproduct-cookbook/README.md

 ### Section 2 Data Preprocessing

 Learn about the different steps involved in data preprocessing as the data is prepared to be used in conjunction with other datasets and eventually corrected and applied within a retrieval.

+### Section 3 Raw Image Correction

+We need to determine what corrections to the satellite measurements are required.
+The corrections can stem from physical processes that would impact amplitude, timing, or wavelength of observations, or instrument-related corrections.

+### Section 4 Retrieval

+Now that our data is ready for processing together and we know the corrections needed for our data, we need to apply them through a retrieval algorithm.

 ### Section 5 Calibration